ymtdzzz/confl-mv/README.md

 It is motivated by the fact that Confluence has a limit of up to 100 page movement APIs and Web UI.

+## Commands

+- `confl-mv this`: Move the specified page as a child page of the target page (this is the same as operating on the web)
+- `confl-mv child`: Moves the child pages of the specified page as child pages of the target page

 ## How to use

 Install